Creator of Porsche 911 sports car dies aged 76

 The company gave no cause for Porsche's death.
 A cousin of Ferdinand Piech, the chairman of VW, Porsche was a member of the Porsche and Piech families who together control about 90 percent of common shares of Porsche SE, the holding company which holds about 51 percent of VW stock.

-VW and Porsche agreed to combine in 2009 after Porsche racked up more than 10 billion euros of debt in a botched attempt to take over VW.
+VW and Porsche agreed to combine in 2009 after Porsche racked up more than 10 billion euros ($13.06 billion) of debt in a botched attempt to take over VW.

 (Reporting By Andreas Cremer; Editing by Helen Massy-Beresford)